 These events and factors usually affect the baby at a fetal stage, increasing the risk of aggressive behavior in childhood.

-- Some studies note that maternal prenatal smoking and alcohol use may cause the baby to develop aggressive and hyperactive behavior later in childhood.
+- Some studies note that maternal prenatal smoking and alcohol use may cause the baby to develop aggressive traits and hyperactive behavior later in childhood.
 The child may also have frequent temper tantrums.
 These may usually occur due to the effects of tobacco and alcohol on the brain of the developing fetus.

 Gender difference mostly influences the nature of aggression rather than the intensity and frequency of aggressive acts.
 Girls may mostly display relational or social aggression, while boys may mostly indulge in physical aggression.